gregwdata/cog-sqlcoder/README.md

 To run the model, use `sudo cog predict -i prompt="Your question here"`

+To run with streaming, and see the output printed to stdout (thanks to the `debug` flag), use `sudo cog predict -i prompt="Your question here" -i stream=true -i debug=true`

 *All those `sudo`s are required to obtain the elevated privileges needed to run docker.*

 # Defog SQLCoder